seanelvidge/England-football-results/README.md

 | Result | the result "H" (home win), "A" (away win), "D" (draw) (string) |

+Between 1921 and 1958 there was a Third Division North and South, in the database we give both the numerical representation "3".

 Such a long database of results leads to some confusion around team names, the answer to the most common set of questions I have received in terms of team names:

 * [Accrington F.C.](https://en.wikipedia.org/wiki/Accrington_F.C.) is a different team to [Accrington Stanley](https://en.wikipedia.org/wiki/Accrington_Stanley_F.C.).
 Acrrington F.C. were one of the founder members of the Football League, but unfortunately were dissolved in 1896.